-Strategic planning and implementation is the foundation of how your organization operates from today into the future.
+Strategic planning and implementation are the foundation of how your organization operates from today into the future.
 It is the process that identifies what is working to increase and what is not working to decrease then turns obstacles into opportunities shifting the odds of the current environment into future success, leading to enhanced returns on your investment in people, processes, and products.

-Mike supports you to understand your current environment’s needs, opportunities, strengths, and conditions and determine what you will need in the future.
+Mike supports you in understanding your current environment’s needs, opportunities, strengths, and conditions and determining what you will need in the future.

 What are the areas of focus?

 Strategic Planning works with an intended 3 part focus: deliberate strategy – strategy that is realized; unrealized strategy – strategy not realized; emergent strategy – strategy that is not planned or intended and happens to emerge as the plan progresses.